Knotx/knotx-example-project/README.md

 the latest 1.5.0 version code is available [here](https://github.com/Knotx/knotx-example-project/tree/1.5.0).

-### This repository is under construction... :)

-# Knot.x example project
+# Knot.x Example Project
 The example project shows how you can use Knot.x and develop it in a real project.
-Each module presents different use case, please refer to `README.md` files inside the modules of this repository.
+Each module presents different use case.

+## Gateway API
+This module presents how Knot.x can be used as API Gateway.
+More details [here](https://github.com/Knotx/knotx-example-project/tree/master/gateway-api).

+## Template Processing
+This module presents how Knot.x evaluates Fragments using the map-reduce processing approach.
+More details [here](https://github.com/Knotx/knotx-example-project/tree/master/template-processing).

 [license]:https://github.com/Cognifide/knotx/blob/master/LICENSE
 [license img]:https://img.shields.io/badge/License-Apache%202.0-blue.svg